 We use our internal ESG methodology in order to assess invested companies, evaluate their ESG credentials and assign them an internal scoring.

 ESG Internal Assessment

-tailored Applying ESG methodology on а dedicated platform for official company ESG reporting, internal company evaluation, company controversy monitoring and company engagement.
+Applying a tailored ESG methodology on a dedicated platform for official company ESG reporting, internal company evaluation, company controversy monitoring and company engagement.